Restore the Smile with Dental Crowns

 Dental crowns at Total Health Dental – Dr. Khaja Mohsinuddin

-What is a dental crown?
+What should I expect after receiving a dental crown?

 How long does a dental crown last?